CorvetteCole/GotoSleep/README.md

 Boring, I know, but it does need to be done because this app doesn't really follow best practices well.
 - Refactor all files to follow the principles outlined by the Android Architecture Components (see here: https://developer.android.com/topic/libraries/architecture/)

-See the branch dialog-prompt-rewrite for an example of how I am refactoring the app.
-I'm going to make it very readable and easy to contribute and mainatin
+See the branch NativeDialogPrompt file for an example of how I am refactoring the app.
+I'm going to make it very readable and easy to contribute and maintain

+- Create localized screenshots for supported languages in play store listing (partially done)

+- Change summaries for settings disabled by other settings to reflect why they are disabled (for example if auto do not disturb is disabled, change the summary of the interval setting to something like "auto do not disturb is disabled")

+### Done
 - Add prompt similar to ratings prompt if the user is using an unsupported language.
 Suggest that they can help contribute translations

 - Add dialog like the rating dialog that appears after 10 days of use or so if the user hasn't purchased the advanced options.
 Gently suggest that the user can purchase the advanced options to help support development of the app

-- Create localized screenshots for supported languages in play store listing (partially done)

-- Change summaries for settings disabled by other settings to reflect why they are disabled (for example if auto do not disturb is disabled, change the summary of the interval setting to something like "auto do not disturb is disabled")

-### Done
 - Enable title bar (and the back button that goes with it) to the settings screen.
 Some users got confused here

 - Set auto do not disturb to false if do not disturb access is not granted, and do the same for smart notifications with usage access (they can sometimes be enabled by restoring data from the play store even if permission is not granted).
 There is protection to stop crashes from this but it isn't clear to the user